ValeriyAndreevichPushkarev/ShadowZone/README.md

 Compare with charge-based logic on modern lithography (I can use sums of E (electrostatic potentials) to implement any function with only 3 n-stripes xD ).

+A small nuance - its almost free computations.
+It means when you spen 15 mW on LED, you can preform as many computations as you want :)
+So, N^3 and so on :)

+The only place where you spend power - to represend all input data and to get the results.